 Milling with cutting fluid

-There are some exceptions for when cutting fluid should be used:
+There are some exceptions to when cutting fluid should be used:

-- Finishing of stainless steel and aluminium – to prevent smearing of metal particles into the surface texture
+- Finishing of stainless steel and aluminum – to prevent smearing metal particles into the surface texture

 - Milling of heat resistant alloys at low cutting speeds – to lubricate and to cool down the component